Self-Managed Super Fund – for up to 6 members

 15. Deal with segregated and unsegregated assets

-16. Cease or keep Transition to Retirement Income Streams
+16. Cease or keep the Transition to Retirement Income Streams

 17. Calculate member balances, across different funds